-- Try and replace one negative thought you have with a positive one and slowly increase your positive thoughts to two or three, for every negative thought;
+- Try and replace one negative thought you have with a positive one and slowly increase your positive thoughts to two or three for every negative thought;

 - Try to recognise some of your own positive qualities.
-If that doesn’t come to you straight away, try to look for and see positivity in others;
+If that doesn’t come to you straight away, perhaps try to look for and see positivity in others;

 - Look at your lifestyle to see if you can make any changes;

 - If you’re around people who are continually negative, move away from them so that you begin to build your life around positive people;